Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   the first ``send`` get processed first.

-- If a ``send`` statement is given a list with multiple messages in it, then the head of the list is added to the queue before the messages in the tail of the list are added.
-This means that the last message in the list (the one that that was added to the list first) gets processed first.
+- If a ``send`` statement is given a list with multiple messages in it, then the messages of the tail of the list are added to the queue before the head of the list is added.
+This means that the first message in the list gets processed first.

 Any run-time failure during the execution of a transaction causes the entire transaction to be aborted, with no further statements being